Nilesh410/Master_JS/readme.md

 **Object freeze() and seal() function :-**
  **a) Object.freeze(object name):-** Due to freeze we can not update the object element as well as we can not add or delete any object element

- **b) Object.seal(object name):-** due to seal we can just modify the existing element value but we can not add or delete any element from the object using seal method
+ **b) Object.seal(object name):-** Due to seal we can just modify the existing element value but we can not add or delete any element from the object using seal method

+ ##### Interview Question
+ 1. what is object in JS?
+ 2. How to create an object in JS?
+ 3. How to update any element from the object?
+ 4. How to add and remove any element in the object?
+ 5. How to make object element mutable?
+ 6. what is the use of freeze and seal function of object?
+ 7. How to check andy key is present in the object?
+(Refer 3_Object_ele_add_del.js)